PANGULURIALEKHYA/PowerBI-Data-Analysis-and-Dashboard/README.md

  - Data Visualisation

 ## Outcome
-The project transformed raw data into interactive dashboards and reports that support business decision-making and performance analysis.
+The `project` transformed raw data into **interactive dashboards** and reports that support business decision-making and performance analysis.

 ## Learning Note
 This project was completed as part of hands-on Power BI learning and practice to develop data analysis and dashboard development skills.

-## Author
-Alekhya Panguluri